Surrounding yourself with positive support can make it easier to quit. Find out what you can do to create a network of smokefree support.

 Know Who’s on Your Side

 Surrounding yourself with people who support your choice to quit will increase your chances of staying smokefree for good.
-Your loved ones can celebrate successes with you, help boost your mood, and distract you from picking up a cigarette.
+Your family, friends, co-workers, and others can help celebrate successes with you, boost your mood, and distract you from picking up a cigarette.
 But, what if people you care about don’t seem supportive when you tell them you are quitting?

 See if these types of people seem familiar, and learn how you can deal with their different reactions.